Californians to decide governor's fate in Republican-backed recall | Politics

 Californians to decide governor's fate in Republican-backed recall

+In a survey released on Friday https://escholarship.org/uc/item/1g8696rv by the Institute of Governmental Studies at the University of California, Berkeley, 60.1% of likely voters said they favored retaining the governor and 38.5% opposed him staying in office.
+Democrats have returned twice as many ballots as Republicans so far in a four-week early voting period, state data showed.

-California voters will decide on Tuesday whether to recall Governor Gavin Newsom in a special election that has pitted the state's majority Democrats against Republican supporters of former President Donald Trump.
-Newsom, a first-term governor and former San Francisco mayor, is fighting for his political future in only the second recall election for governor in state history despite 55 attempts.
+California voters will decide on Tuesday whether to recall Governor Gavin Newsom in a special election that will test the power of a Republican Party still dominated by former President Donald Trump in a deeply Democratic state.
+Newsom, a first-term governor and former lieutenant governor and San Francisco mayor, is fighting for his political future in only the second recall election for governor in state history despite 55 attempts.

-Newsom has ramped up his outreach to Democrats in recent weeks, tying the recall effort to Trump and saying Elder would impose conservative policies on abortion, immigration, gun rights, and other issues.
+Newsom ramped up his outreach to Democrats in recent weeks, including appearing with President Joe Biden at a rally https://www.reuters.com/world/us/biden-campaign-with-california-governor-eve-republican-backed-recall-election-2021-09-13 on Monday night.
+Newsom has tied the recall effort to Trump and said Elder would impose conservative policies on abortion, immigration, gun rights and other issues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)